Tuesday, April 21 | Thought Leadership

 Simplify Reimbursement

-Automation aims to reduce human error and boost accuracy, which can have a huge impact on your reimbursement.
-By optimizing authorization and eligibility, organizations set themselves up for a first pass pay rate—because the accuracy of information captured up front impacts the reimbursement process.
-Plus, using back-office automation tools like collection automation helps collectors prioritize their workflow for more efficiency and progress toward a better revenue cycle
+Automation aims to reduce human error and improve accuracy, which can have a significant impact on reimbursement.
+By optimizing authorization and eligibility processes, organizations position themselves for stronger first-pass pay rates because the accuracy of information captured up front directly influences the reimbursement process.

 Meet the Author